cohere-ai/cohere-toolkit/docs/how_to_guides.md

 ## How to Set Up Web Search with the Toolkit

 To integrate Coral with web search, utilize the `Tavily_Internet_Search` tool by adding your API key to the configuration file.
-Alternatively, you can implement your own search provider or use an integration, such as LangChain, by following these [steps](custom_tool_guides/tool_guide.md).
+Alternatively, you can implement your own search provider by following these [steps](custom_tool_guides/tool_guide.md).

 ## How to Set Up PDF Upload with the Toolkit

-For document uploads in Coral, use either `File_Upload_LlamaIndex` or `File_Upload_Langchain` (this requires a Cohere API key in the configuration file).
-You can also implement a custom document uploader or utilize an integration like LangChain by following the [steps here](custom_tool_guides/tool_guide.md).
+For document uploads in Coral, use `File_Upload_LlamaIndex` (this requires a Cohere API key in the configuration file).
+You can also implement a custom document uploader by following the [steps here](custom_tool_guides/tool_guide.md).

 ## How to Create Your Own Tools and Retrieval Sources

 The toolkit includes sample tools that you can copy to configure your own data sources, including:

 - **File Loaders**: Parses PDF files and performs RAG (Retrieval-Augmented Generation).
-Users can upload PDFs in the Toolkit UI, with LangChain used by default.
+Users can upload PDFs in the Toolkit UI.
-- **Data Loaders**: Queries a data source and performs RAG on extracted documents using LangChain's WikiRetriever as an example.
+- **Data Loaders**: Queries a data source and performs RAG on extracted documents.
 - **Functions**: Includes tools like a Python interpreter and calculator.

 For guidance on creating your own tools or adding custom data sources, see the [tools and retrieval sources overview](custom_tool_guides/tool_guide.md).